Niger Delta: Colonial period

-The area was the British Oil Rivers Protectorate from 1885 until 1893, when it was expanded and became the Niger Coast Protectorate.
+The area was the British Oil Rivers Protectorate from 1885 until 1893 when it was expanded and became the Niger Coast Protectorate.
 The core Niger Delta later became a part of the eastern region of Nigeria, which came into being in 1951 (one of the three regions, and later one of the four regions).
-The majority of the people were those from the colonial Calabar, Itsekiri and Ogoja divisions, the present-day Ogoja, Itsekiri, Annang, Ibibio, Oron, Efik, Ijaw and Ogoni people.
+The majority of the people were those from the colonial Calabar and Ogoja divisions, the present-day Ogoja, Annang, Ibibio, Oron, Efik, Ijaw and Ogoni people.
 The National Council of Nigeria and Cameroon (NCNC) was the ruling political party of the region.
 The NCNC later became the National Convention of Nigerian Citizens, after western Cameroon decided to separate from Nigeria.
 The ruling party of eastern Nigeria did not seek to preclude the separation and even encouraged it.
-The then Eastern Region had the third, fourth and fifth largest indigenous ethnic groups in the country, which are the Igbo, Ibibio and Ijaw.
+The then Eastern Region had the third, fourth, and fifth largest indigenous ethnic groups in the country, which are the Igbo, Ibibio and Ijaw.